 Evaluation for Dental Implants

 If you feel implant dentistry is the choice for you, we ask that you undergo a dental examination with x-rays first.
-During this consultation visit, your specific needs and considerations will be addressed by either Dr. Amy or by a specialist referred by our practice.
+During this consultation visit, your specific needs and considerations will be addressed by either our doctor or by a specialist referred by our practice.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure